duongvituan/godot-sprite-shader/README.md

 ### Installation
 Copy the contents of folder addons in plugins to your project and activate GodotSpriteShader.

+> Note:  if you get error `core/script_language.cpp:232` [link](https://github.com/duongvituan/godot-sprite-shader#i-got-the-sprite_languagecpp-error-message-when-i-installed-the-plugin)

 If you need more details, you can watch the video above.

 ### How to use GodotSpriteShader
-1. First, you need to add Node SShaderContainer and set the "node path" to the node where you want to use the shader (it can be Sprite, RectTexturem ViewportContainer...)
+1. First, you need to add Node **SShaderContainer** and set the **node path** to the node where you want to use the shader (it can be Sprite, RectTexturem, ViewportContainer...)
-2. Add the SShader types you want to use.
+2. Add the **SShader** types you want to use.
 The SShader is child of SShaderContainer.
 3. Use:
  - With SShader you can activate or inactive them to apply or remove shader into the sprite.
  - With SShaderInterval (orange) types it needs to update the process_value variable to do the animation, you can do this with the AnimationPlayer or using the functions: